luluco92/failbook-api/README.md

 - POST `/api/users` - Username and email needed.
 Adds a new user to the database.
 - PUT `/api/users/##` - Request body needed.
 Edits a specific user's information. (replace ## with the user's _id)
 - DELETE `/api/users/##` - Deletes a specific user. (replace ## with the user's _id)
 - POST `/api/users/##/friends` - Adds a new friend to the friendlist of the user with the id ##.
-Request body needs to contain the user id of the friend.
+Request body needs to contain the user id of the friend, in quotes and brackets.
 - DELETE `/api/users/##/friends/###` - Removes the user with id ### from the friend list of the user with id ##

 ### Thought routes